themoderncompass/impulse-wallet/ui-pages/public/onboarding-guide.md

 ### 🚀 **First Visit?
 Start Here!**

 1. **Join or Create Room** - The first screen you'll see!
-Connect with others for accountability, or click "Skip" to go solo
+Connect with others for accountability or create a new room and set it to invite-only for solo use
 2. **No Signup Required** - Just open the app and you're ready to go with your anonymous account
 3. **Choose Focus Areas** - Click "Weekly Focus" to pick 2-3 areas for this week (these are private to you - others can't see your specific areas)
 4. **Start Tracking** - Use +$1 for good choices, -$1 for slips - actions can be inside OR outside your focus areas